truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    c.
 Enter a user name for logging into the remote system in **Username**.

    c.
-Select the private key from the SSH keypair that you used to transfer the public key on the remote NAS from the **Private Key** dropdown.
+Select the private key from the SSH keypair that you use to transfer the public key on the remote NAS from the **Private Key** dropdown.

-   d. **Remote Host Key**: click **Discover Remote Host Key** after properly configuring all other fields to query the remote system and automatically populate this field.
+   d.
+Click **Discover Remote Host Key** after properly configuring all other fields to query the remote system and automatically populate thr **Remote Host Key** field.

-4. (Optional) Enter the number of seconds you want to have SCALE wait for the remote TrueNAS/FreeNAS system to connect in **Connect Timeout**.
+4. (Optional) Enter the number of seconds you want SCALE wait for the remote TrueNAS/FreeNAS system to connect in **Connect Timeout**.
    ![NewSSHConnectMoreOptions](/images/SCALE/22.12/NewSSHConnectMoreOptions.png "SSH Connections More Options Settings")

 5. Click **Save**.
 Saving a new connection automatically opens a connection to the remote TrueNAS and exchanges SSH keys.